 Property, plant and equipment, and definite-lived intangible assets are depreciated or amortized over their useful lives.
 Useful lives are based on our estimates of the period that the assets will generate economic benefits.
 Long-lived assets are evaluated for impairment whenever events or circumstances indicate an asset may be impaired.
-There were no material impairments of long-lived assets in fiscal 2020, 2019, and 2018.
+There were no material impairments of long-lived assets in fiscal 2021, 2020 or 2019.